UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/teodora.chirila/index.md

 - Three LEDs: Provide visual feedback based on the detected distance.

-- Two Buzzers (Active or Passive): Generate sound for the piano functionality.
+- One passive buzzer: Generate sound for the piano functionality.

 - Breadboard: Facilitates easy connection between components.